jsteng19/WaferSat/README.md

 [ ] clean ov5640.c -- lot of stuff in there
 [ ] Log arrays
 [ ] Many GPS messages are reading with invalid checksums?
-[ ] Read all values out of the IMU
 [ ] Configure and use the EMMC on the three-inch WaferSat model [ ] Laser comms